When to Travel to Charleston, South Carolina: Seasonal & Monthly Weather Guide

 January

 January isn’t a great month to visit Charleston if you want guaranteed sunny days.
-The weather is changeable and can bring clear blue skies or clouds and rain.
+The daily weather is changeable.
+In our experience, January can bring anything from clear blue skies to clouds and rain.

 Battery Park in January

-The average temperature in January is 60°F, but remember that this encompasses the warmer and cooler days.
+The average temperature in January is 60°F (16°C), but remember that this encompasses the warmer and cooler days.
 Rain is likely, with an average of 3.5 inches over ten days.
-Pack lots of layers and prepare to be spontaneous with your plans.
+We’d recommend packing lots of layers and preparing to be spontaneous with your plans.

-The highlight of January is the Lowcountry Oyster Festival, the largest oyster festival in the world.
-As well as tasty oysters, you can watch shucking and eating contests and enjoy lots of live music.
+The highlight of January is Charleston Restaurant Week, usually taking place near the beginning of the month.
+The Lowcountry Oyster Festival, the largest oyster festival in the world, also sometimes falls at the end of the month.
+Head over to Boone Hall Plantation to gobble down tasty oysters, watch shucking and eating contests, and enjoy lots of live music.

 February

-February is a pretty time to visit Charleston and is a romantic Valentine’s Day destination.
-The average highs are 63°F, ideal for enjoying cozy walks to the cutest places in the city.
-Cloud cover is around 47%, so there’s a chance you’ll get some crisp sunny days.
+February is a pretty time to visit Charleston, and we think this Southern gem is a romantic Valentine’s Day destination.
+The average highs are 63°F (17°C), ideal for enjoying cozy walks to the cutest places in the city.
+Cloud cover is around 47%, so there’s a chance of some crisp sunny days.

 Charleston Museum in February